 Shaq Admits He Had A Problem With This Drug During His Playing Days

 There have been few NBA players who have made a bigger impact on the game than Shaquille O'Neal.
-He came into the game from Louisiana State University and was near immediately a phenomenon.
+He came into the game from Louisiana State University and was nearly immediately a phenomenon.

-But O'Neal had to spend nearly two decades banigng on the inside with the best of the NBA.
+But O'Neal had to spend nearly two decades banging on the inside with the best of the NBA.
 And that took an undue toll on the miraculous center.
-And to stay healthy, O'Neal says that he had to abuse prescription painkillers.
-The center said on Dax Shepherd's Armchair Expert podcast:
+To stay healthy, O'Neal says that he had to abuse prescription painkillers.
+The center said on Dax Shepard's Armchair Expert podcast:

 "But I didn’t feel high.
 I don’t think I was suffering mentally.
 I think if I had a knack, I would take it [because] I don’t want to feel that knack because we need this game.
 It’s not that I was hiding it.
 The trainers knew.
 I mean, I’m not telling my wife or my kids or my boys."

-O'Neal certainly didn't suffer for accolades dyring his playing career.
-He was a dominant force, appearing in 15 All-Star games and being named to 14 All-NBA teams.
-Despite that success, there are still rails for O'Naal to climb to be considered to be one of the all-time greatest.
+O'Neal certainly didn't suffer for accolades during his playing career.
+He was a dominant force, appearing in 15 All-Star Games and being named to 14 All-NBA teams.
+Despite that success, there are still rungs for O'Neal to climb to be considered one of the all-time greatest.

 The bar for the all-time greatest centers starts with Bill Russell and moves to Wilt Chamberlain and then on to Moses Malone.
-It is fair to consider him to be past Wilt Chamberkain and Moses Malone, but there is certainly an argument as to whether he is past
+It is fair to consider him ahead of Wilt Chamberlain and Moses Malone, but there is certainly an argument as to whether he is past Kareem Abdul-Jabbar.

 Written by Todd Neikirk